Medicare and mental health coverage — what's available for depression and dementia

 Your parent's Medicare Advantage plan might have a list of mental health providers.
 You can call the plan and ask for geriatric mental health providers in your area.
 Your parent's primary care doctor can recommend someone.
 Medicare.gov has a provider search tool where you can find psychiatrists and psychologists accepting Medicare.

 If your parent has social workers or case managers through a hospital or local aging agency, they often know mental health providers who work well with older adults.
-Getting a referral from someone who knows your parent's situation can point you toward someone good.
+Your parent's local Area Agency on Aging may also have referral resources.

 The Barrier Is Usually Not Coverage